What is a LIRP?

 Large amounts of cash sitting in individuals’ life insurance policies have always been a target for the government.

-However, as has been noted on the side of history, the LIRP has been resistant to the impact of any such changes to tax law and remains an excellent way to use life insurance for retirement.
+However, as noted in history, the LIRP has been resistant to the impact of any such changes to tax law and remains an excellent way to use life insurance for retirement.

-In fact, when Congress adjusted the rules on LIRP policies in the 1980s, those already in existence were continued to be taxed under the pre-existing laws (grandfathered clauses).
+When Congress adjusted the rules on LIRP policies in the 1980s, those already in existence continued to be taxed under the pre-existing laws (grandfathered clauses).

 Just recently, congress passed a monumental revision to IRC Section 7702.
-The IRS is now allowing an even larger contribution to your LIRP than before.
-The change will help lower cost in your plan and increase cash value growth.
+The IRS now allows an even larger contribution to your LIRP than before.
+The change will help lower costs in your plan and increase cash value growth.

-The S&P 500 is the most common index used in these policies, however, policyholders can choose among many indexing strategies to choose from.
-You can also change from one indexing option to another and also have access to a fixed account earning a guaranteed amount of interest in your cash-value account.
+The S&P 500 is the most common index used in these policies.
+However, policyholders can choose among many indexing strategies.
+You can also change from one indexing option to another and have access to a fixed account, earning a guaranteed amount of interest on your money.

-Your risk strategy will change throughout the life of your LIRP so make sure that you choose a policy that is flexible.
+Your risk tolerance will change throughout your lifetime, so choose a flexible policy.

 Depending on the type of life insurance policy you choose, you will have the following options.
 As mentioned earlier, you can use whole life, variable universal life, current assumption universal life, and indexed universal life insurance.

-- Stock Market (Variable Life) – Policyholders can deposit their contributions into mutual fund portfolios, known as sub-accounts by the insurance company they’ve chosen.
+- Stock Market (Variable Life) – Policyholders can deposit their contributions into mutual fund portfolios, known as sub-accounts, by the insurance company they’ve chosen.
 Even though this method may provide more substantial returns, it does put the policyholder at risk if the market severely declines.
-Some consumers stay away from this approach due to the economic collapse experienced in 2008 and recently in 2022.
+Some consumers avoid this approach due to the economic collapse experienced in 2008 and the recent economic crisis 2022.

 - Index (indexed UL) – The accumulated cash value associated with this strategy is tied to the upward performance of a specified stock market index, such as the S&P 500.
-Your LIRP participates in the growth of the index – currently around 9% – 11%.
+Your LIRP participates in the growth of the index, which is currently around 9% to 11%.
 Conversely, if the stock market index performs negatively, the accumulation account is credited 0%.
 This is a safe, manageable way to grow your tax-free money for retirement.

-This makes even more financial sense because the policyholder (investor) can realize market-like returns in the cash account without having to assume any risk in the market which lines up nicely with Warren Buffet’s famous rule of investing – never lose money.
+This makes even more financial sense because the policyholder can realize market-like returns in their policy without having to assume any risk in the market.
+This aligns nicely with Warren Buffet’s famous rule of investing – never lose money.

-With an IUL policy your bottom line is very clear; zero.
-Your floor rate makes your cash account immune to any losses that can occur in a volatile market thus prior earnings are protected.
-When you consider that since we’ve gone through 20 horrendous bear markets since the crash of 1929, the IUL provides the peace of mind that every investor yearns for.
+With a LIRP, your bottom line is very clear: zero.
+Your floor rate makes your cash account immune to any losses in a volatile market; thus, prior earnings are protected.
+Considering that we’ve gone through 20 horrendous bear markets since the crash of 1929, the LIRP provides the peace of mind we all hope for.

 Who’s to say if another is just around the corner?
-If so, IUL owners can ride it out without any losses.
+If so, LIRP owners can ride it out without any losses.

 Harold is an ideal candidate for a LIRP using indexed universal life insurance.
-He is married, a successful attorney, and at 35 has his sights on retiring at 65.
+He is married, a successful attorney, and, at 35, he is retiring at 65.

-Harold is prepared to fund his LIRP with $2,000 per month even though he has other traditional investments.
-His plan is to contribute $2,000 per month for 30 years and then begin to borrow against the cash value for a tax-free stream of income.
+Harold is prepared to fund his LIRP with $2,000 monthly despite having other traditional investments.
+He plans to contribute $2,000 per month for 30 years and then begin to borrow against the cash value for a tax-free income stream.

 This is what Harold can expect in terms of tax-free income using an assumption of around 6% interest from age 66 until age 100:

-Sample LIRP for a 35 year old male
+Sample Tax-Free Retirement Plan for a 35 year old male

 North American | Allianz | National Life | |